 Major corporations and businesses participate in the City Year mission by serving as strategic partners, team sponsors, and national leadership sponsors.
-Marist College is proud to be a member of City Year's give a year scholarship partnership.
+Marist College is proud to be a member of City Year's University Partnerships program.

 Special Tuition Pricing for City Year Alumni

 Marist offers City Year current members and alumni the following benefits: